criminal court records

 Usually this means the prosecutor will drop some of the original charges against a defendant or reduce a charge to something less severe, in exchange for a guilty plea on the remaining charge or charges.
 The two sides also will agree on a sentence for the remaining charges (although a judge can overrule such plea bargain agreements).

-A description of the charges to which a defendant agrees to plead guilty will be made part of the court record, usually at the sentencing hearing.
+A description of the charges to which a defendant agrees to plead guilty will be made part of the court record, usually at a sentencing hearing.

 A plea bargain also will result in the preparation of a probation report to guide the judge in evaluating the proposed sentence.